-No decision of the board or a district commission is automatically stayed by the filing of an appeal.
 Prior to the filing of an appeal of a district commission decision, any aggrieved party may file a stay request with the district commission.
 Following appeal of the district commission decision, such stay request must be filed with the board.
 Any party aggrieved by a decision of the board may file a stay request with the board, notwithstanding an appeal to the Supreme Court.
+Any stay request must be filed by written motion identifying the order or portion thereof for which a stay is sought and stating in detail the grounds for the request.